 After his body (the rock) was discovered in a bush a few metres from River Nyando, it rained heavily for three consecutive days.
 The community offered sacrifices to pay their respects.

-The place has become a popular tourist site, and people come from far and wide to the rock to conduct rituals and prayers.
-The legend is still celebrated among the Luo through song and dance.
+The place has become a famous tourist site; people come from far and wide to the rock to perform rituals and prayers.
+The legend is still celebrated among the Luo through songs and dances.

 Join the Lughayangu Community!